corda/corda-docs-portal/content/en/docs/corda-os/4.8/tut-two-party-introduction.md

 To rectify this, you must next write a contract to impose rules on how an `IOUState` can change over time.
 In turn, this will require some small changes to the flow you defined earlier in [Modify the flow](modify-the-flow).

-Start by writing the contract - see [Write the contract](tut-two-party-contract.md).
+Start by writing the contract - see [Modify the contract](tut-two-party-contract.md).

 Once that's done, you'll need to make the necessary updates to the flow - see [Update the flow](tut-two-party-flow.md).